GammaSpace/spw-site/src/lib/txt/report/findings.md

 **Based on our findings, SPW demands that agencies:**
-- Provide peers with a living wage and better control of their working conditions
+- Provide peers with a living wage and better control over their working conditions.
+- Drop racist, ableist, and [classist](/glossary#classism) standards of "professionalism".
+- Stop [criminalizing](/glossary#criminalization) and oppressing drug users and people who have survived incarceration.
-- Transform workplace cultures that discriminate against Black and Indigenous peer workers, set up narrow and inappropriate standards of “professionalism,” and enable [criminalizing](/glossary#criminalization) and [classist](/glossary#classism) ideas about drug use.
+- Transform workplace cultures that discriminate against all peer workers, but most of all Black and Indigenous peers.